chop-dbhi/dicom-anon/README.md

 Use this software at your own risk, no guarantees are made.
 Please check your results and report any issues.
 It is not capable of detecting burnt-in information in the pixel data or overlays.
 For a more complete anonymization solution it is suggested this script be used in conjunction with the [django-dicom-review](https://github.com/cbmi/django-dicom-review) and the [dicom-pipeline](https://github.com/cbmi/dicom-pipeline).
 The DICOM Tag Sniffer offered [here](https://wiki.cancerimagingarchive.net/display/Public/De-identification+Knowledge+Base) by the [Cancer Imaging Archive](http://www.cancerimagingarchive.net/) may be useful in verifying successful de-identification.

+Please note that this script will create an sqlite3 database in the working directory that it is run from that _will_ contain identified information (as it is the audit trail of the de-identification run).
+Delete the database (`identity.db` by default) if you do not wish to keep this data.

 ## Usage
     python dicom_anon.py <source_directory> <target_directory>